-Walter W. Stockton is the President and Chief Executive Officer of Independent Group Home Living Program, Inc. (IGHL) Network including Maryhaven.
-IGHL is an Eastern Long Island based not-for-profit agency that provides lifetime alternatives for people with intellectual disabilities.
+Walter W. Stockton is the President and Chief Executive Officer of IGHL Family of Services, a Long Island based not-for-profit agency that provides lifetime alternatives for people with intellectual disabilities.

 Mr. Stockton was born and raised in Pennsylvania.
-He earned his Bachelors degree in Psychology from California State University in Pennsylvania.
-In 1969, he accepted a position at Maryhaven Center of Hope in Port Jefferson, New York as the Director of Recreation, where he subsequently served as Director of Residential Services.
+He earned his degree in Psychology from California State University in Pennsylvania.
+Upon graduation, he accepted a position at Maryhaven Center of Hope in Port Jefferson, New York, as the Director of Recreation, where he subsequently served as Director of Residential Services.

 Charles Vanek is the Executive Director of Maryhaven.
 Mr. Vanek was raised in New York where he earned his Bachelor’s degree in Behavioral Sciences from the New York Institute of Technology.
 In 1988, he accepted a position at Maryhaven in Yaphank as a Habilitation Specialist in the vocational program.